No. 13 Baylor in Big 12 title game with 24-10 win over Texas

-WACO, Texas (AP) — Charlie Brewer accounted for 296 yards and two touchdowns and No. 13 Baylor wrapped up a spot in the Big 12 championship game with a 24-10 victory over Texas on Saturday, a week after the Bears missed a chance to do so with their first loss of the season.
+A week after a disappointing home loss to Oklahoma ended their bid for an undefeated season, and two years after an 11-loss season, Charlie Brewer and the Bears won their home finale 24-10 over Texas on Saturday to clinch a spot in their first Big 12 championship game.

+“I’m just really proud of the process of our players,” coach Matt Rhule said.
+“That’s what my whole message to our players is. … This didn’t happen tonight.
+It happened every morning over the last two years, 6 a.m. wakeup calls, 5 a.m. wakeup calls.”

-The Bears (10-1, 7-1 Big 12, No. 14 CFP) have their sixth 10-win season, and fifth since 2011.
-This one comes just two years after the school’s only 11-loss season in coach Matt Rhule’s debut when he took over in the aftermath of a sprawling sexual assault scandal that led to two-time Big 12 champion coach Art Briles getting fired 3 1/2 years ago.
+The sixth 10-win season for the Bears (10-1, 7-1 Big 12, No. 14 CFP) is their fifth since 2011.
+This one comes after the school’s only 11-loss season in 2017, Rhule’s debut when he took over in the aftermath of a sprawling sexual assault scandal that led to two-time Big 12 champion coach Art Briles getting fired 3 1/2 years ago.

+“Seeing that picture on the scoreboard saying championship bound, you can’t explain that feeling,” said junior defensive end James Lynch, who also set Baylor’s career sacks record.

+The Bears get a rematch in the title game against No. 8 Oklahoma (10-1, 7-1, No. 9) on Dec.
+7 in Arlington, Texas.
+The four-time defending Big 12 champion Sooners got in with a 28-24 win over TCU on Saturday night.

 Texas (6-5, 4-4) lost for the third time in four games, ending its long-shot bid to get back to the Big 12 title game for the second year in a row.

+“They’ve got a special season going.
+You can tell there’s a lot of chemistry on that team,” Texas coach Tom Herman said of Baylor.
+“We knew what we were going to be up against.”

-On his 1-run touchdown run in the third quarter, Brewer hopped onto the back of offensive lineman Khalil Keith when crossing the goal line.
+On his 1-yard touchdown run in the third quarter, Brewer hopped onto the back of offensive lineman Khalil Keith when crossing the goal line.
 Brewer later threw a 12-yard TD pass to Denzel Mims to make it 21-3.

 Mims had seven catches for 125 yards, all when Brewer was still in the game.

 Baylor beat the Longhorns for the first time in its campus stadium on the banks of the Brazos River.
-The Bears had last beaten Texas at home on bitterly cold December night in 2013, in the last game played at Floyd Casey Stadium after 64 seasons, to clinch their first Big 12 title.
+The Bears had last beaten Texas at home on bitterly cold December night in 2013, in the last game played at Floyd Casey Stadium after 64 seasons, to clinch their first Big 12 title, when there was no conference championship game.

-John Lovett’s 28-yard TD run on the first play of the second quarter put Baylor ahead to stay.
-Lovett made a nice cut behind right tackle Blake Bedier, who knocked two defenders to the ground in a move that blocked several others out of the play, and then Lovett bulled over another defender to get into the end zone.
+John Lovett’s 28-yard TD run for the first touchdown, cutting downfield behind right tackle Blake Bedier, who knocked two defenders to the ground in a move that blocked several others out of the play.
+Lovett then bulled over another defender to get into the end zone.

+“Saw my lineman grinding for me, they made the hole,” Lovett said.
+“I just had to finish it.
+It wouldn’t be fair to them if I didn’t finish it.”

 THE TAKEAWAY

 Texas: A year after capping a 10-win season with a Sugar Bowl victory, the Longhorns have already lost five games for the eighth time in 10 years — they hadn’t lost more than three games in any of the 10 seasons before that.
-Texas had scored at least 21 points in 28 consecutive games since late in the 2017 season.
+Texas was held to its fewest points since late 2017, a span of 29 games.
+The Longhorns called a timeout with 5 seconds left and Daniel Young scored on a 4-yard run on the next play to avoid being held without a touchdown for the first time since 2016.

+“We knew how fast and physical that defense was going into the game,” Herman said.
+“Obviously, we didn’t respond on that side of the football.”

 Baylor: A nice bounce-back for the Bears, a week after a 34-31 home loss to four-time defending Big 12 champion Oklahoma, which trailed by 25 points before the biggest comeback in school history.
-Baylor overcame a fumble on the second play of this game at the end of a 44-yard pass play.

 UP NEXT

-Texas finishes the regular season at home Friday morning against Texas Tech, then waits to see where it will play in a bowl game.
+Texas is at home Friday against Texas Tech, then waits to see where it will play in a bowl game.

-Baylor plays its regular-season finale at Kansas, a week before the Big 12 title game Dec.
-7 in Arlington, Texas.
+Baylor plays its regular-season finale at Kansas, a week before the Big 12 title game.

 More AP college football: https://apnews.com/tag/Collegefootball and http://www.twitter.com/AP_Top25